How to Track X (Twitter) Mentions? [2025]

 How to analyze Twitter mentions to gain insights?

-Digging into Twitter mentions for insights can feel like a never-ending task.
+Digging into X mentions for insights can feel like a never-ending task.
 That’s where Brand24’s AI Insights and Metrics Analysis functions come in handy.

 These tools automatically process data and metrics from your Twitter mentions and deliver actionable conclusions.

 Take a look below.
-This is how AI-based insights by Brand24 look like:
+This is what an AI-based insights by Brand24 look like:

 These insights enable you to quickly understand trends, sentiments, and the overall impact of conversations about your brand without spending hours on manual analysis.